AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureDevAssociate.md

 - **Use Azure API Management (APIM)** This secures the incoming request to your API, such as filtering by IP address or using authentication based on certificates.
 - **Deploy your function in an App Service Environment (ASE)** - ASEs provides dedicated hosting environments that allow you to configure a single front-end gateway that can authenticate all incoming requests.

+### Configuring Logging

+Logging is configured in `host.json` file

+### `host.json` vs `function.json`

+The `host.json` metadata file contains global configuration options that affect all functions for a function app.
+Things like

+- Application Insights and logging
+- retry policy (fixedDelay or exponentialBackOff)
+- watch Directories
+- singleton?

+We define bindings in `function.json`

 ---

 ## Durable Azure Functions